Your family will need to know what your last wishes are to make sure they become true,

 OUR TOP TIPS:

-- Make a Will – this states what you want to happen after your death and it’s the only way to protect your assets for your loved ones.
+- Make a Will – this states what you want to happen after your death.
+It’s the only way to protect your assets for your loved ones.

 - Whatever decision you reach on what happens to you after death; make sure you tell your family what your last wishes are.